stephenfuqua/stephenfuqua.github.io/_posts/2018/2018-07-04-dotnet-unit-test-tools.md

 At another time, the richer set of assertions available in NUnit was a big factor in its favor over MSTest.
 Although I don't buy the single assertion per test mentality, I do agree that they should be clear and expressive.
 In the JavaScript world, I've come to enjoy the _should_ style of assertions in [Chai](http://www.chaijs.com/guide/styles/).
 Only recently did I learn of a similar library for .NET, [FluentAssertions](https://fluentassertions.com/), although it is several years old.

-1. This style helps me think about the value I'm testing first, rather than thinking about the assertion first
+1. This style helps me think about the value I'm testing first, rather than thinking about the assertion statement first
 1. It is easier to read.
 1. The assertion error messages are beautiful.
 1. The breadth and depth of the [syntax](https://fluentassertions.com/documentation) is awe-inspiring.